Make Your Business Secure

 View the FTC’s guidelines for more information on whether your organization falls under the FTC Safeguards Rule.

-How Can You Comply With the FTC Safeguards Rule?
+Become Defensible With the FTC Safeguards Rule

 Develop, implement, and maintain an information security program with administrative, technical, and physical safeguards designed to protect customer information.
 Your information security program must be written and it must be appropriate to the size and complexity of your business, the nature and scope of your activities, and the sensitivity of the information at issue.